Druzai/Bot_Mc_discord/README.md

 And to enable rss feed you also need webhook url!

 [How to create webhook and get its url.](https://github.com/Akizo96/de.isekaidev.discord.wbbBridge/wiki/How-to-get-Webhook-ID-&-Token)

-For Minecraft server lower than version `1.7.2` cross-platform chat currently work only from Minecraft to Discord, because these Minecraft servers don't have a `tellraw` command!

 **For backups: remember that if there are files in backups directory that not in server config, they will be deleted!
 And vice versa!**